Easy and fun sewing projects

 making zipper tabs

-Place the zipper tabs over both ends of the zipper and stitch them in place to close the fold.
+• Place the folded zipper tabs over each end of the zipper and stitch them in place to secure the folds.

 sewing zipper tabs

-Step 3 – sew the zipper to the fabric panels (1 front piece and 1 lining)
+Step 3 – attach the zipper to the fabric panels (1 outer piece and 1 lining piece)

 sew the zipper to the fabric panel

-Please note: Whenever you get close to the zipper pull, stop with your needle down, lift the presser foot and move the zipper pull behind your presser foot, then continue sewing.
+Tip: When you reach the zipper pull, stop with your needle down, lift the presser foot, and carefully move the zipper pull behind it.
+This makes it easier to sew without bumps.

 sandwich the zipper between the main fabric and lining pieces

-Now, take the lining out of the way and topstitch along the top edge of the main fabric piece, about 1/8” away from the zipper.
-This line of stitching will hold the fabric in place to prevent it from getting stuck in the zipper.
-Do not topstitch the lining.
+Fold the lining out of the way and topstitch along the top edge of the main fabric, about 1/8 inch from the zipper.
+This helps prevent the fabric from getting caught in the zipper when you open and close it.
+Don’t topstitch the lining.

 topstitch zipper pouch

-Step 4 – sew the second side of the zipper to the fabric panels (1 front piece and 1 lining)
+Step 4 – attach the zipper to the second set of fabric panels (1 outer piece and 1 lining piece)

 zipper pouch tutorial instructions